Professor Isobel Hook

 Professor of AstrophysicsResearch Overview

 My research is focused on using distant supernovae for cosmology, specifically to measure the effects of Dark Energy in the universe.
-I am also involved in several future telescope projects including the European Extremely Large telescope (E-ELT), the Large Synoptic Survey Telescope (LSST), the 4-metre Multi-Object Spectroscopic Telescope (4MOST) and ESA's Euclid mission.
+I am also involved in telescope projects including ESA's Euclid mission, the future Rubin Observatory that will carry out the Legacy Survey of Space and Time (LSST), the 4-metre Multi-Object Spectroscopic Telescope (4MOST) and the European Extremely Large telescope (ELT).

 Web Links